This Common Household Item Can Silently Kill Your Child Without You Even Knowing!

 Why is this so important for me to educate people of these little devils?

 This small button battery almost killed my son when he was 2 years old.
-The battery was in a remote to a portable DVD player.
-My kids played with it all of the time.
-It was in a slide out button trey that anyone could open.
+The battery was in a remote to a portable DVD player that my kids played with all of the time.
 I had no idea how dangerous these buttons were.

 Sure enough.
 The x-ray showed the battery lodged close to his aorta.
 The doctors had never experienced this and didn’t have the equipment to remove it.
 They began making calls to some bigger hospitals.
 One did not have the equipment needed to get it out and told us to call a hospital specifically for children.
 They did and everything went crazy after that.
 The doctor there said, “I don’t care how you do it, but you get that little boy up here fast.”
 They called in the life flight crew and we made a quick trip over the mountains.